 Research Area: Close Relationships

-Adriana is a Ph.D. candidate, planning to defend her dissertation in Spring, 2018.
+Adriana defended her dissertation and received her Ph.D. in Spring, 2018.
 She received her Bachelor's degree from the University of Puerto Rico and her master's degree from the University of Essex, where she studied the effects of birth order on altruism with kin and nonkin.
-Her current research focuses on the effects of benevolent sexism on social support and other close relationship processes.
+Her dissertation research focuses on the effects of benevolent sexism on social support and other close relationship processes.

 Corinne received her M.A. degree and is currently working on her Ph.D.
 She completed her Bachelor's degree at Florida Gulf Coast University while studying implicit racial biases and the influence of religious priming on attitudes.
 Her master's thesis research examined the effects of competition on empathy in romantic relationships.
 Corinne's research interests include religion, implicit social cognition, and social neuroscience.

 Evan is working on his M.A. degree in Experimental Psychology.
 He received his Bachelor's degree in Psychology from the University of Central Florida.
 His thesis research examines how individual differences in self-regulatory orientations influence social support.

 Jeffrey completed his Masters degree in 2016.
 His thesis examined capitalization and responsiveness on social media sites.
 He is currently pursuing a Ph.D. degree in Industrial and Organizational Psychology at the University of Connecticut.